tricar534/Chefbot/README.md

 # 🍳 Chefbot

-Chef bot is a rule-based recipe recommendation chatbot with a Flask backend and React (Vite) frontend
+Chefbot is a rule-based recipe recommendation chatbot with a Flask backend and React (Vite) frontend.

 ## Prerequisites